 - Lack of Capacity: The person signing the will suffered from a disease that attacked their mental faculties, such as Alzheimer’s Disease or Dementia.
 When making their will, the person did not completely understand what they were doing.
 These cases also typically result in the complete or partial disinheritance of you or your family.

 - Conflicting Wills: After a loved one’s passing, several conflicting wills are discovered.
 A detailed review of the competing wills and the complex legal requirements for will validity must be performed.

 - Wills that Fail to Meet North Carolina’s Strict Signing Standards: The State of North Carolina creates many specific rules surrounding the validity of wills.
 For example, if a will was not properly signed or witnessed, there may be issues surrounding its validity.

-If you need aggressive and competent will contest, caveat, or estate litigation legal services, contact the Charlotte attorneys at Weaver, Bennett & Bland today by calling (704) 844-1400.
+If you need aggressive and competent will contest, caveat, or estate litigation legal services, contact Weaver, Bennett & Bland today by calling (704) 844-1400.
 Our estate litigation attorneys always provide free consultations.